 </script>

-addslashesThe filter is not used for general HTML content display.
-In most cases, the default HTML entity escaping feature of the security CMS template engine (i.e., no need to use explicitly)safe)It is enough to ensure the safe display of custom field content in the HTML page.addslashesIt is more for the following specific scenarios:
+addslashesThe filter is not used for displaying general HTML content.
+In most cases, the default HTML entity escaping function of the Anqi CMS template engine (i.e., it is not necessary to use it explicitlysafe)Can ensure that the custom field content is displayed safely in the HTML page.addslashesIs more aimed at the following specific scenarios:

-2. Build URL parameters:In certain cases, if the value of a custom field needs to be part of the URL and may contain characters that need to be escaped,addslashesMay provide preliminary processing (but it is recommended to use instead)urlencodespecialized URL encoding filters).
+<script>within the tag,addslashesyou can ensure that quotes and backslashes do not break the JavaScript syntax. - Build URL parameters:In some special cases, if the value of a custom field needs to be part of the URL and may contain characters that need to be escaped,

-AlthoughaddslashesFilters are very useful in specific scenarios, but they are not a universal security solution.
-They only handle escaping for a few types of characters.
+AlthoughaddslashesFilters are very useful in certain scenarios, but they are not a universal security solution.
+They only handle a few types of character escaping.

-• Security is notaddslashesthe primary responsibility of: addslashes主要用于字符串字面量的语法兼容性,而不是防止所有形式的注入攻击(如XSS)。For the security of user input content in custom fields, it should be validated and cleaned when the content is entered, and rely on the default HTML entity escaping of the template engine when outputting to HTML.
+addslashesthe primary responsibility of:addslashesIt is mainly used for syntax compatibility of string literals, rather than preventing all forms of injection attacks (such as XSS).Regarding the security of user input in custom fields, it should be validated and cleaned when inputting the content and rely on the default HTML entity escaping of the template engine when outputting to HTML. - Use with caution.